-Together, with this manuscript there will be placed in this cornerstone: An "Ordo" of the American-Cassinese Congregation for the current year; Catalogues for the scholastic year 1914-1915 of St. John's University, Collegeville Minnesota and St. Benedict's College, Atchison, Kansas; a copy of the "St. John's Record" and the "Abbey Student for the months of May 1915; copies of the "Catholic Bulletin", "Der Wanderer" and "Der Nordstern" of the nearest date; medals of the Blessed Virgin Mary and of St. Benedict.
+Together with this manuscript there will be placed in this cornerstone: An "Ordo" of the American-Cassinese Congregation for the current year; Catalogues for the scholastic year 1914-1915 of St. John's University, Collegeville Minnesota and St. Benedict's College, Atchison, Kansas; a copy of the "St. John's Record" and the "Abbey Student" for the months of May 1915; copies of the "Catholic Bulletin", "Der Wanderer" and "Der Nordstern" of the nearest date; [and] medals of the Blessed Virgin Mary and of St. Benedict.

 Today a nefarious and most sanguinary war is lying waste almost the whole of Europe, in which a great many temples and shrines to Mary, Our Loving Mother, are daily desecrated and destroyed.
 It is therefore meet and proper that the clerics here in the beloved land of America endeavor to make Mary, the Seat of Wisdom, some recompense.

 Consequently it is the dearest wish of all the clerics that "Stella Maris" chapel may prove a worthy reparation to the dear Queen of Heaven, that the prayers, which pious and devout souls will pour forth in these little oratory may increase Mary's honor and at the same time that of her First-Born Divine Son.

 In memory and testimony whereof we have all signed our names as follows: